Rebecca Chase Williams

-Rebecca Chase Williams was a journalist and mayor of Brookhaven, Georgia.
+Rebecca Chase Williams was an American journalist and Mayor of Brookhaven, Georgia.
 Previously a District 1 City Councilwoman, Williams became mayor after the city's inaugural mayor, J. Max Davis, resigned in May 2015.
 Prior to her public service, Williams was a distinguished ABC News journalist for more than twenty years.

-Mayor Williams is the wife of Dick Williams, editor and publisher of The Dunwoody Crier, a weekly newspaper covering Dunwoody, Brookhaven, and Sandy Springs.
+She was the wife of Dick Williams, Editor and publisher of The Dunwoody Crier, a weekly newspaper covering Dunwoody, Brookhaven, and Sandy Springs.
 Williams hosted the weekly Atlanta television program, The Georgia Gang for decades.

-She died of cancer March 11, 2020.
+She died of cancer on March 11, 2020.